suit-wg/information-model/draft-ietf-suit-information-model.md

 Run-time metadata provides the device with any extra information needed to boot the device.
 This may include information such as the entry-point of an XIP image or the kernel command-line of a Linux image.

+This element is OPTIONAL to implement.

 Implements: [REQ.USE.EXEC](#req-use-exec)

 ## Manifest Element: Payload {#manifest-element-payload}

-The Payload element provides a recipient device with the whole payload, contained within the manifest superstructure.
+The Payload element is contained within the manifest or manifest envelope.
 This enables the manifest and payload to be delivered simultaneously.
+Typically this is used for delivering small payloads such as cryptographic keys, or configuration data.

+This element is OPTIONAL to implement.

 Implements: [REQ.USE.PAYLOAD](#req-use-payload)

-## Manifest Element: Key Claims {#manifest-element-key-claims}
+## Manifest Envelope Element: Key Claims {#manifest-element-key-claims}

-The Key Claims element is not authenticated by the [Signature](#manifest-element-signature), instead, it provides a chain of key delegations (or references to them) for the device to follow in order to verify the key that authenticated the manifest using a trusted key.
+The [Signature](#manifest-element-signature) is NOT REQUIRED to cover the Key Claims element.
+The Key Claims element provides a chain of key delegations (or references to them) for the device to follow in order to verify the key that authenticated the manifest using a trusted key.
+Because this element is needed to verify the signature, it must be placed in the Manifest Envelope, rather than the Manifest.

+This element is OPTIONAL to implement.

 Implements: [REQ.USE.DELEGATION](#req-use-delegation)